wp-plugins/rss-post-importer/readme.txt

 * Set number of posts and category per feed.
 * Set what author to assign imported content to.
 * Simple template for formatting imported content.

+When you start importing rss feeds as a part of your content backup, autoblogging or blogging strategy, you'll be able to reap the benefits of increased content and a larger fan base, which will translate into more traffic and more revenue or dollars for your business!

+***PS***: By the way, this RSS Aggregator plugin is not a shortcode for just displaying a bunch of links from an rss feeds like some of the following plugins:
+WP-o-Matic , WP-o-Matic, RSSImport, FeedWordPress, Syndicate Press, FeedWeb, RSS Just Better, CyberSyn, CSV 2 Post, Simple Feed Copyright, HungryFEED, WP Pipes and many other I can't list here. **RSS Post Importer imports data from a feed and saves it as full stand alone posts.**

 == Installation ==